 Including a FAQs (Frequently asked questions) page might not be essential but it can be really helpful when it comes to your customer service.
 They potentially can help answer any questions your visitors might have, relieving pressure on your customer service team and getting the answers over quickly enough.

-When it comes to producing an FAQ page, ensure you liaise with those who deal with your customer service in your organisation, they will know first hand the most common questions asked by customers.
+When it comes to producing an FAQ page, ensure you liaise with those who deal with your customer service in your organization, they will know first hand the most common questions asked by customers.